itrnka/ha-framework/docs/app-configuration.md

 #### Part 6 - Custom variables (pseudo global variables)

-This configuration (full variable `$cfg`) is available via `main()->cfg()->get('my.some.configuration.variable')`, so is very usefull store some specific data into configuration.
-It will works as global variable.
-We can define our custom pseudo global variable by this example:
+Configuration defined in this file (full variable `$cfg`) is automatically available from our app instance in all parts of our code.
+When we have config variable `$cfg['my.some.configuration.variable']`, we can simple accessing this variable from wherever by calling `main()->cfg()->get('my.some.configuration.variable')`.
+So is very usefull store some specific data into configuration.
+This principe so allows defining our custom pseudo global variable by this example:

 ```php
 $cfg['my.some.key1'] = 123;